Tatsuo Takahashi

 Tatsuo Takahashi (高橋辰夫) (November 23, 1928 – October 10, 2001) was a Japanese politician from Date, Hokkaido.
-He was twice a member of the House of Representatives of Japan from the multi-member constituency Hokkaido's 4th district (1979–1990, 1993–1996).
+He was elected five times as a member of the House of Representatives of Japan from Hokkaido's 4th district (1979–1990, 1993–1996 from the Liberal Democratic Party of Japan.
 In his last term, he served alongside Yukio Hatoyama, Tadamasa Kodaira and Shōichi Watanabe.
-He was a member of the Liberal Democratic Party of Japan.
+He retired from politics after losing against Yukio Hatayama in 1996.
+Former speed skater and current member of the House of Councillors Seiko Hashimoto is his sister in law.